 I didn't have any gold paper, but I did have some gold wrapping paper, so I glued the wrapping paper to cardstock to give it some rigidity.
 If you had gold cardstock or even that sparkly craft foam, you wouldn't need to do this first step.

-Once I had my gold paper attached to teh cardstock base, I simply drew a unicorn horn.
-My eight year old self would be very ashamed of how out of practice I've become at drawing unicorn horns, but though it's not perfect, it still totally works. ;-)
+Once I had my gold paper attached to the cardstock base, I simply drew a unicorn horn.
+My eight year old self would be very ashamed of how out of practice I've become at drawing unicorn horns, but though it's not perfect, it still totally works. ;-) If you're out of practice, too, I made a free printable unicorn horn template for you!

 I cut the horn shape out, and then added glitter over the drawn lines.
 I used my low temperature hot glue gun to glue the glitter to the horn.
 Not only does it dry/cool very quickly, but I like the dimension it gives the project.
 I'm also loving the super chunky glitters right now.
 If you look closely, you can see that it's even heart-shaped glitter!